freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/check-if-binary-search-tree.english.md

 <section id='description'>
 Since you already know what a binary search tree is, this challenge will establish how it is you can tell that a tree is a binary search tree or not.
 The main distinction of a binary search tree is that the nodes are ordered in an organized fashion.
-Nodes have at most 2 child nodes that are placed to the right and the left based on if the node's value is greater than or equal to (right) or less than (left) the parent node.
+Nodes have at most 2 child nodes (placed to the right and/or left) based on if the child node's value is greater than or equal to (right) or less than (left) the parent node.
 </section>

 ## Instructions